f5devcentral/f5-distributed-cloud-labs-101/application/docs/state1/index.rst

 Expose the Application
 =======================
-The DemoBrews app is currently running in an on-premise data center (the lab's UDF deployment).
+The DemoBrews app is currently running in an on-prem data center (the lab's UDF deployment).

 About the App
 -------------